 The Place of Vision in Leadership

-Vision is having a clear purpose of the future.
+Vision is having a clear purpose for the future.
 It is seeing, now, the possibility of what could be in the future that does not exist yet.
 Vision is the capturing of what could become in the future from what exists now.

 For example, a seed has the possibility of becoming a tree; vision is looking at that dry seed placed on a table and seeing the potential to become a tree.
 Even greater than that, vision is looking at that seed and seeing a forest.